Tuition-Free Online Colleges in Minnesota 2026

 North Star Promise Scholarship

 The North Star Promise Scholarship is a last-dollar program for eligible Minnesota residents attending participating public institutions.
-It covers remaining tuition and required fees after other financial aid — such as Federal Pell Grants — has been applied.
+It covers remaining tuition and required fees after other financial aid — such as Federal Pell Grants — has been applied, and is the most sure-fire way to get free college in Minnesota.

 Eligibility is income-based, with household income caps that determine qualification.
 Students must meet residency and enrollment requirements, and funding typically applies only to public colleges and universities in Minnesota.